Top Online Project Management Degree Programs

 CAREERS WITH A PROJECT MANAGEMENT DEGREE

 The ability to manage complex projects is a skill that cuts across many industries.
-IT, marketing, construction, architecture and general business to name a few.
-As a result, there are may be a variety of unique career paths to choose from.
+IT, marketing, construction, and business to name a few.
+As a result, there are may be many unique career paths to choose from.

 ARCHITECTURAL AND ENGINEERING MANAGERS

 Architectural and engineering managers plan, direct, and lead projects in these areas.
-In their role they need to know both their industry and the ins and outs of handling complex projects.
-This means, coordinating budget, people, time, training and resources.
+In their role they need to know both their industry and the ins and outs of dealing with complex projects.
+This means, how to coordinate and budget, people, time, training and resources.
 Often, because they are in charge, they’ll assign tasks to others.

-Construction managers also have job titles like general contractors or project managers.
-They plan, budge, and schedule construction projects through the lifecycle.
+Construction managers also have job titles like contractors or PMs.
+They plan, budget, and schedule construction projects through the life cycle.
 In their role they need to know how to oversee contractors and staff.
 Plus, they must be up to speed on building and safety codes and other regulations.

 ADMINISTRATIVE SERVICES MANAGERS

-Administrative services managers have job titles like business office manager.
+Admin services managers have job titles like business office manager.
 They are in charge of office upkeep which means they wear many hats.
-Some duties relate to managing records and supervising staff.
+Some duties relate to how to manage records and supervise staff.
 But they’ll also check that the office is clean, safe, stocked with supplies and runs well.